grossqx/wormhole/README.md

 # TODOs:

-docker setup:
-- save backups before reinstall
+wormhole tool
+- sync backup folder to other hosts

 wormholed.sh
 - auto-updates
 - detect new drives as migration cadidates

-wormhole tool
-- sync backup folder to other hosts

 server:
 - create api-keys and example config file from node-red if they are not present